 Risk Additional information Investment return risk As discussed in the PDS, investment risk is the risk that returns from the Fund's investments will be negative or lower than expected, affecting the value of your investment in the Fund, and different asset classes have different levels of risk.
 More information on the risks associated with each asset class the Fund is expected to be exposed to is set out below.
 Cash risk - Cash is suitable for short term requirements, but inflation may erode its value.
 Investment returns from cash investments are generally expected to be lower than for other assets (such as shares and property) and accordingly tend to be lower risk.
 However, where cash assets are placed on bank deposit there is a small risk of the bank defaulting, meaning it may not be able to pay interest or repay principal and resulting in some or all of the cash being lost.
 Carbon risk - The price of carbon is set by an emissions trading scheme.
 The price is affected by the demand for carbon credits from emitters of greenhouse gases and entities that earn carbon credits by removing greenhouse gases from the atmosphere.
 The carbon price is affected by weather, commodity prices, fuel switching and storage and also public sentiment.
 Economic factors can also influence the price of carbon as higher production can mean more emissions.
 Alternatively, technological advances could lead to lower emitting manufacturing processes in the future.
+Risks associated with other carbon-related businesses - These businesses may have lower liquidity than units in the Fund.
+These businesses may also be more difficult to value and may be valued less frequently than the Fund.
 Fund regulatory risk Regulatory risk is the risk of future changes to laws or regulations (including tax or managed fund legislation) that could affect the operation of the Fund or your investment in it.
 In addition, there is the risk that the Trust Deed could be amended in a manner permitted by law that adversely affects your interests.
 Taxation risk Changes in taxation rates, policies, regulations and laws or tax treatment of an investment in the Fund may impact your investment returns and the effectiveness of the Fund's investment strategy (e.g. gaining exposure to carbon credits through derivatives).
 We recommend you seek advice from a tax adviser before making an investment into the Fund.
-Fund liquidity risk There is a risk of the Fund being unable to meet monetary obligations in a timely manner, which arises where there is a mismatch between the maturity profile of investments and the amounts required to pay benefits (although the Fund's investments are managed with a view to ensuring its cashflow requirements are met).
+Fund liquidity risk There is a risk of the Fund being unable to meet monetary obligations in a timely manner, which arises where there is a mismatch between the maturity profile of investments and the amounts required to pay liabilities (although the Fund's investments are managed with a view to ensuring its cashflow requirements are met).
 Insolvency risk There is a risk of the Fund becoming insolvent and being placed into receivership, liquidation, or statutory management, or being otherwise unable to meet its financial obligations during the term of your investment in it.
 Administration risk There is a risk of technological or other failures impacting on the operation of the Fund or financial markets in general.
 Loss of PIE status risk There is a risk of the Fund losing its PIE status and losing the benefits of that status (although we have processes in place to manage compliance with the PIE eligibility requirements).
 Risk of changes to Fund There is a risk of the Fund being wound-up or changes to the way the Fund operates being made while you invest in it.